 An analysis of Motion Invest listings in 2021 found the following profit per visitor data:

 9. Amazon Profitability of the Category

 Most product review niche sites start out with the Amazon Affiliate program because it has a high conversion rate and you receive credit for additional items added to the customer’s shopping cart.
 Most sites for sale on marketplaces are also monetized with Amazon Affiliates.

 Amazon’s commission rates vary by category.
-As of 2021, some categories like kitchen products and automotive products have a respectable 4.50% commission rate while other categories like physical video games, health and personal care have a miniscule 1.0% commission.
+As of 2021, some categories like kitchen products and automotive products have a respectable 4.50% commission rate while other categories like physical video games, health, and personal care have a minuscule 1.0% commission.

 Another factor is the typical price point for products you feature on your website.
 If you are selling $20 books at 4.50%, you will receive just $0.90 per sale.